Copyright and Licensing

 Most content found in the New Century and Pilgrim Hymnals are covered by a OneLicense Annual License.
 A base license allows churches permission to print and reprint lyrics of hymns into worship guides and bulletins, allows for the projection of lyrics on courtesy and IMAG video monitors in the physical worship space as well as displaying of lyrics within a digital service that is livestreamed.

-Past worship services can remain on the above platforms as long as the license holder renews their annual coverage.
+Note: Past worship services can remain on the above platforms as long as the license holder keeps renewing their annual coverage.
 If a church decides not to renew, all content covered by a OneLicense streaming bundle must be removed from those platforms.

 If the piece that you wish to perform is not listed in any of the providers you have subscribed to, you must seek permission from the copyright holder directly.